ystarling/Readme/README.md

          }
        ```
      - Thread safe, DeadLock?
-     - volatile, use fast cache in memory, visible for threads
+     - volatile, use fast main memory, visible for threads
      - Lock interface, locking, synchronize block
      - Executors
      - Race condition.
 Occurs in programming when two or more execution threads modify a shared resource.